masonrapa/ColorBotnet/README.md

 clear - clear the admin terminal

-splash <url> - shows up a browser window on the target's screen with the choosen URL
+splash <url> - shows up a browser window on the target's screen with the chosen URL

 hlogs - gets back the login data registered locally as Link / User / Password